 Harris has also flouted the First Amendment.
 She has demanded confidential, federally protected private financial information from non-profit organizations, even when doing so could lead to threats against the organization's donors.
-181 In response, a federal judge issued an injunction against her on February 17, 2015, barring her from obtaining the confidential information of a non-profit whose donors had been subjected to threats in the past.
-182 Even though she has no statutory authority to do so under state law, Harris demanded that organizations that register with her office under California's charitable solicitation law disclose their biggest donors.
+In response, a federal judge issued an injunction against her on February 17, 2015, barring her from obtaining the confidential information of a non-profit whose donors had been subjected to threats in the past.
+Even though she has no statutory authority to do so under state law, Harris demanded that organizations that register with her office under California's charitable solicitation law disclose their biggest donors.
 She did this to get around federal law that protects donor confidentiality by barring the IRS from releasing such information to state attorneys general.
-Harris has threatened fines against charities unless they comply with her demands, which are unusual for state officials.183 not assure that donor records would be kept confidential under her policies, which are not explicitly authorized by any state law, and that they would have a chilling effect on First Amendment rights.
+Harris has threatened fines against charities unless they comply with her demands, which are unusual for state officials.183

+The federal district court's injunction against Harris noted that she threatened to suspend the solicitation license of plaintiff Americans for Prosperity (AFP) unless it disclosed its largest donors.
+The district court found that she could not assure that donor records would be kept confidential under her policies, which are not explicitly authorized by any state law, and that they would have a chilling effect on First Amendment rights.
 Harris made these demands even though AFP presented uncontroverted evidence that its donors had received threats.
 The Supreme Court has made clear that even generally valid disclosure requirements cannot be enforced against donors to groups whose donors have received threats in the past.
-185